 Delay 4 Sec.
 Regardless of whether the Power Management function is enabled or disabled, if the power button is pushed and released in less than 4 sec, the system enters the Suspend mode.
-The purpose of this function is to prevent the system from powering off in case you accidentally "hit" or pushed the power butrestore.
+The purpose of this function is to prevent the system from powering off in case you accidentally "hit" or pushed the power button.
+Push and release again in less than 4 sec to restore.
 Pushing the power button for more than 4 seconds will power off the system.